Lank891/pf2e-kingmaker-tools/pf2e-kingmaker-tools/README.md

 - Removed non-V&K versions of buildings.
 - Changed some camping css to work with Pathfinder UI v3.
 - Added camping setting that adds flat amount of rations consumption.
 - Changed Unrest to have penalties at 1, 4, 8 and 12 instead of 1, 5, 10, 15.
 Anarchy starts at 16 inestead of 20.
 Anarchy with Endure Anarchy feat starts at 19 inestead of 24.
 Ruin and losing hexes starts at 8 insetad of 10.
+Rebalanced unrest activities.
 - Event check starts at 11 rather than 16.
 - Kingdom feats each level instead of once per 2 levels, slot for 1st-level feat.
 - Unified Creative and Supernatural solution to have the same downsides.
 Both are decided before rolling the check and better result is used.
 Creative solution rolls the same skill but second roll has +2 circumstance bonus.
-Supernatural solution rolls Magic, but does not add item bonuses unless the original activity could be rolled with Magic.
+Supernatural solution rolls Magic, but does not add any bonus apart from proficiency+ability.
 - Some feats are different than in original rules and there are more of them, including some activities related to those feats.
 Only relevant in my campaign will be done.
 - Changed some kingdom activities to better match homebrew I'm using.
 - Increase Control DC for level 1-4 to match dc by level table.
 - Buildings that give bonuses to earn income increase the effective settlement level for the purposes of calculating earn income task level.
+- Macro for Sense Direction.
+- Some custom buildings.
+- Activity item bonuses from buildings are calculated from all cities, not only active city + capital.
+- Fame is now Crisis Points and is generated on critical failures instead of on critical successes.
+- Control DC has no penalty for size, size instead limits leadership activities if not enough towns are present; if not met the amount of lieadership activities is halved.
+- Invested leadership role bonus is applied only to leadership activities.
+- Caps for the amount of master and legendary proficiencies (not forced since trainings are not automated).
+- [WIP] Leadership rework:
+    - Base leadership bonus is +2
+    - Characters must have enough skills for their role at given kingdom level or their bonus is lower (NPC only scales with their level agains level of kingdom)
+    - Each leader makes one leadership activity, if skill is matching for their role they apply their bonus, otherwise -2
+    - For events leader always apply their bonus

 ## Licensing